 For those 21st century composers who write tonal fugues and work them in baroque common practice style, any subject that's "unsingable" and steeped in poverty in terms of potential for contrapuntal manipulation would be considered a poor, if not pathetic, fugue subject.

 This would include subjects with awkward leaps of a tritone, 7ths, 9ths, or larger intervals, subjects with monotonous rhythms or motion (the same series of note durations repeated in every bar, half bar, or quarter bar, mostly in one direction), subjects whose range exceeds the octave (because normal voice ranges would be exceeded when the subject moves to different keys), and subjects with ambiguous tonality (poor sense of key center) lacking a clear beat.

-Every potential fugue theme should be examined carefully from the points of view of length, tonality (key), rhythm, and melodic curve because it's the combination of these qualities which gives a good fugue theme its individual characteristics.
+Every potential fugue subject, or theme, should be examined carefully in terms of length, tonality (key), rhythm, and melodic curve because it's the combination of these qualities which gives a good subject its individual characteristics.

 Under these terms a good countersubject, when present (and each succeeding countersubject, if any), will have these same characteristics plus be mutually complimentary to the subject (called the "answer" when repeated) in its rhythm (note durations) and voice motion (melodic outline).

 In general, oblique motion of voices (one moving, one stationary) is preferable to similar motion (both moving in the same direction, simultaneously), with contrary motion of voices (each moving in opposite directions, simultaneously) being always best, where possible.